MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-port-usage.md

 For web service request issues, other necessary PlayFab and platform operations outside of Party such as the user login functions would also likely fail.
 These failures are often caused by local firewall restrictions or proxy requirements for HTTPS connections.
 Most issues can be resolved by enabling direct, outbound HTTPS communication to cloud web services from the local device or network.

-## Domain Names
+## HTTPS Domain Names

 Microsoft Azure PlayFab Party performs UDP and HTTPS connections to multiple cloud services.
-To ensure correct functionality, the following domains need to be accessible:
+To ensure correct functionality, environments that filter HTTPS traffic based on domain name need to ensure the following names or name patterns are accessible:

 HTTPS connectivity:
 * *\*.playfabapi.com*
 * *\*.speech.microsoft.com*
 * *api.cognitive.microsofttranslator.com*

-UDP connectivity:
-* *\*.cloudapp.net*

 This list of domain names can change without notice.
 Please ensure to check this list regularly and expect changes.